pvdabeel/prolog/Documentation/Tests/README.md

 growth (e.g. accumulating self() markers or slot information) can defeat cycle detection and cause backtracking until timeout.

-**Expected:** The prover should terminate quickly with a finite model/plan, or fail fast.
-It must not spin or backtrack indefinitely.
-A cycle-break assumption is expected.
+**Expected:** The prover should terminate quickly with a clean plan.
+The runtime self-dependency on test62/a is classified as a benign cycle (dependency-level literal referring to a package already being resolved by an ancestor) and silently resolved.
+The plan must not spin or backtrack indefinitely.

 ![test62](test62/test62.svg)